The Toronto Indigenous Health Advisory Circle (TIHAC): Advancing self-determined Indigenous health

 - deepen your understanding of the social determinants of Indigenous health.

 Toronto Indigenous Health Advisory Circle, National Collaborating Centre for Determinants of Health, MUSKRAT Media.
 (2019).
-Advancing self-determined Indigenous health: The story of the Toronto Indigenous Health Advisory Circle.
+The Toronto Indigenous Health Advisory Circle (TIHAC): Advancing Self-Determined Indigenous Health.
 Antigonish, NS: National Collaborating Centre for Determinants of Health, St. Francis Xavier University.